project-copacetic/copa-extension/contribute.md

 ```
 docker build --platform=linux/amd64 --build-arg copa_version=0.6.2 -t copa-extension .
 ```
-After the command finishes, confirm that an image named `copa-extension` is listed when you run the command `docker images`
+After the command finishes, confirm that an image named `copa-extension` is listed when you run the command `docker images`.

 ## Building the frontend image